eshsrobotics/2022bot/README.md

 _Note_: for field-oriented swerve to work, the robot must start the match with its front side facing away from the driver.

-- XBox controller:
+- **Drive controller** (`XBoxController`):
     1. Left joystick: **Field-oriented strafing** Regardless of the orientation of the robot, pushing the left joystick away from you will cause it to drive away from you; moving the joystick to the left will cause the robot to move leftward, and so on.
-  2. Right joystick:
+    1. Right joystick:
        1. Horizontal channel: **Rotation**
            Moving the right joystick to the right turns the robot clockwise;
            moving it to the left turns the robot counterclockwise.
        2. Vertical channel: _Unused_
+       3. R3 (pressing the right joystick): **Driver Controller Identify** When pressing the right joystick down on the driver controller, it will rumble.
+This is *only* on the driver controller so that you can identify which controller you are holding regardless of the order they were plugged in.
+    1. Ⓧ button: **Manual Intake reversal**
+        While holding the Ⓧ Button, the Intake motor will run in reverse provided the intake is being told to spin.
+    1. Ⓐ button: **Toggle Intake deployment**
+        Pressing the Ⓐ button will pull the Intake assembly up if it is down, and drop it down if it is up.
+Once the Intake state is changed, it will not stop until the state has been reached.

+        Note that the Intake is normally fully deployed as soon as the robot powers on (**TODO: this is wrong;** we should only deploy the intake once teleop, test, or autonomous are started.)
+    1. Ⓑ button: **Manual Intake/Uptake disable**
+        Pressing the Ⓑ button will shut off the Intake/Uptake if they are on, and it will turn them on if they are off.

+- **Auxiliary controller** (`XBoxController`):
+    1. Left trigger: **Manual override**
+        As long as the left trigger is held down, the functionality of the left bumper (_rotate turntable counterclockwise_), right bumper (_rotate turntable clockwise_), and right trigger (_manual shooting_) will be enabled.
+Releasing the right trigger disables all of these controls.
+    1. Left bumper: **Rotate turntable counterclockwise** Pressing the left bumper will cause the shooter turntable to rotate counterclockwise, provided the left trigger (_manual override_) is held down.
-  3. Right Trigger: **Manual Shoot**
+    1. Right trigger: **Manual shooting**
-      Pressing the button will release a ball from the indexer to the shooter manually.
+        Pressing the right trigger will cause the indexer to release any ball that it is holding, making it contact the shooter flywheel and causing it to launch out of the shooter in a parabolic arc.
+    1. Right bumper: **Rotate turntable clockwise** Pressing the right bumper will cause the shooter turntable to rotate clockwise, provided the left trigger (_manual override_) is held down.
+    1. Right joystick:
+        1. R3 (pressing the right joystick): _No-op_ (**Auxiliary Controller Identify**) Unlike the drive controller, pressing the right joystick down on the auxiliary controller does nothing; it will *not* rumble.
+This allows you to distinguish between the drive and auxiliary controllers regardless of the order in which they were plugged in.
+    1. Ⓐ button: **Climb up**
+        Pressing the Ⓐ button will pull the climber closer to the robot, which during climbing will cause the robot to raise away from the ground and move closer to the climbing bar.
+    1. Ⓑ button: **Climb down**
+        Pressing the Ⓑ button will push the climber away from the robot, which during climbing will cause the robot to lower toward the ground and move away from the climbing  bar.

 ## Motor and port assignments ##